Respirology journal covers

 • All APSR sanctioned events should have a scientific or educational purpose only.

-• Any company support will be acknowledged on the program
+• Any company support is acknowledged on the programme

 • Educational or scientific material presented should be produced independently (not by the company)

 • Sponsorship of a summary publication or journal supplement of any session is permissible as long as this is produced independently of the sponsor.
-Sponsorship of such materials will be acknowledged on the publication.
+Sponsorship of such materials is acknowledged on the publication.

 Commercially Organised Symposia and Social Events: